sarahrmoeller/alfah/Multiple Negation/README.md

 ## MN_48_152_2 19 2024 .txt

 File used to test the capabilities of the multiple negation tagger.
-Run this using Multiple Negator Training Model Final.ipynb to confirm proper set up.
+Run Multiple Negator Training Model Final.ipynb using this file to confirm proper set up.

 ## multNegResults.txt